segmentio/segment-docs/src/connections/spec/page.md

 Properties are extra pieces of information that describe the page.
 They can be anything you want.

 Segment handles properties with semantic meanings in unique ways.
-For example, Segment always expect `path` to be a page's URL path, and `referrer` to be the previous page's URL.
+For example, Segment always expects `path` to be a page's URL path, and `referrer` to be the previous page's URL.

 You should **only use reserved properties for their intended meaning**.